maxhbr/LDBcollector/README.md

 (lcl/dep->expressions ['aopalliance/aopalliance "1.0"])
 ;=> #{"LicenseRef-lice-comb-PUBLIC-DOMAIN"}
-; Also shows how lice-comb handles "public domain" attestations (which are not supported directly ; by SPDX, as they're not a licensing mechanism)
+; Also shows how lice-comb handles "public domain" attestations (which are not supported directly ; by SPDX, since "public domain" is not a license)

 ;; Information about matches (useful for better understanding how lice-comb arrived at a given set